freifunk-herford/ffhf-salt/contrib/docs/source/file_roots/gateway/batman/index.rst

-B.A.T.M.A.N.
-(Better Approach To Mobile Adhoc Networking)
+B.A.T.M.A.N. - Better Approach To Mobile Adhoc Networking
 =========================================================

 .. include:: batman.rst